fabmation-gmbh/oima/README.md

 ```
 q, Ctrl+C               Quit.
 Exit the Application
 e, E                    Exit the Image Info UI (only works in the Image Info UI)
-d, D                    Delete a Signature of an Tag (only works in the Image Info UI)
+d, D                    Delete a Signature of a Tag (only works in the Image Info UI)
 i, I                    Open the Image Info UI
 Enter, Space            Expand/ Collapse a Tree Node
-<Arrow Keys>            Move Up/ Down in the Tree or in the Image Info UI
+<Arrow Keys>            Move Up/ Down in the Tree or the Image Info UI
 ```